Your business continuity plan may be costing you

 “And if you're not building validation into your disaster recovery strategy, you're not nearly as protected as you think. “

-Mills says conducting third-party vendor evaluations is a critical component of validating a business continuity plan.
+Vendor assessment Mills saysconducting third-party vendor evaluations is a critical component of validating a business continuity plan.

 “It starts when you sign up with a vendor, and it continues whenever you assess your strategy,” he says.
 “Ask questions and, every time you validate, ask these questions again.